 How is the EUDR supposed to work?

-The United Nations Food and Agriculture Organization estimates that 420 million hectares of forest — an area larger than the EU — were lost due to deforestation between 1990 and 2020.
+The United Nations Food and Agriculture Organisation estimates that 420 million hectares of forest — an area larger than the EU — were lost due to deforestation between 1990 and 2020.
 Agriculture remains the primary cause of deforestation and forest degradation.
 Between 2005 and 2013, beef production caused 41% of deforestation worldwide.

 In its most ideal form, the regulation “means that when I buy a piece of beef in a European supermarket, I can be sure that that particular piece of beef cannot be associated with deforestation anywhere in the world,” Oger said.
 “That's quite innovative.”

-Businesses have to provide a due diligence statement, which includes country of production, the product’s quantities and the location of all plots of land where the relevant commodities were produced.
+Businesses have to provide a due diligence statement, which includes the country of production, the product’s quantities and the location of all plots of land where the relevant commodities were produced.
 In the case of beef, producers must state where the cattle were kept.

 On the import side, such as at EU ports in Rotterdam or Antwerp, authorities are required to carry out spot checks.
-Depending on risk level, these apply to anywhere between 1%-to-9% of incoming goods.
+That could be Depending on risk level, these apply to anywhere between 1%-to-9% of incoming goods.
 The due diligence report is then checked against where deforestation has taken place since the end of 2020.

 Products found in violation would be barred from entering the EU.
 Violation of the regulation risks a fine of at least 4% of annual turnover in the EU.

-Why was the regulation delayed?
+Why the delay?

-The Commission is addressing concerns from international partners that said they felt unsupported in their preparations to comply with the regulation.
 In a joint statement in September, industry groups said the regulation was important but their members "are still grappling with severe legal and market uncertainties.”

 Supply-chain adjustments were happening too “last minute,” they said.